Home

 Professor Brendan Kenny

-A bacterial encoded protein induces extreme multinucleation and cell-cell internalization in intestinal cells
+A bacterial encoded protein induces extreme multinucleation and cell-cell internalization in intestinal cells2013

 Dr Paul Dean